ibm-cloud-docs/cloud-databases/cf-tutorial.md

 ```shell
 ibmcloud cf push
 ```
-Your application is now running at host you entered as the value for the `route` in `manifest.yml`.
+Your application is now running at the host that you entered as the value for the `route` in `manifest.yml`.

 ## Code Structuring
 {: #code-structure}

 The code for connecting to the deployment and reading from and updating the database can be found in the `server` file.
-There's also `template` and `static` directories, which contain the html, stylesheets and JavaScript for the web app.
+There is also `template` and `static` directories, which contain the html, stylesheets and JavaScript for the web app.

 | File | Description |
 | ---- | ----------- |